Woke up in time for end of breakfast. Today, rice crispies and hot coffee.

 The usual discussion points began with Trump and the election.
 It was 100% Sanders support, he was the most European candidate.
 Everyone was baffled that Trump was front-runner.

 ‘I don’t understand guns.
 Why does everyone in a city need guns?
 I can’t comprehend why police would need guns.’
 One of the Belgian students said to me.
-Cities have a special well-trained team with weapons, beat police don’t carry.
+Cities have a special well-trained team with weapons, sort of like our SWAT teams.
+Beat police don’t carry.

 I’ve grown up around guns, shot one at an early age but was really around guns in Kansas.
 I understood why people needed them for hunting but I lived in a rural area then.